Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 - She has loving muggle parents, the relationship with whom is not disclosed at all, despite their obvious importance to Hermione and, by the way, to Harry, who could have had a chat with normal muggles.
 We have a mountain of information about Harry’s and Ron’s families, but Hermione’s parents are literally excluded from the plot.
 - She has a mostly unknown social life — rich enough, despite the constant occupation with Harry and Ron.
-- She has, as far as I understand, non-trivial relationships with Ravenclaw and, possibly, Hufflepuff houses, as she definitely easily meets the highest requirements of both of them.
+- As far as I understand, she has non-trivial relationships with Ravenclaw and, possibly, Hufflepuff houses, as she definitely easily meets the highest requirements of both of them.
 But we know almost nothing about it.
-- She inevitably must have complex and interesting relationships with Hogwarts teachers.
-It’s impossible to claim that Slughorn is the only teacher who communicated with students outside of class time.
+- She inevitably must have complex and engaging relationships with Hogwarts teachers.
+It’s impossible to claim that Slughorn is the only teacher communicating with students outside of class time.

 Roughly the same logic can be built for many other characters.